 Planting the seeds in the fall, allows for the colder and moister conditions to soften the outer shell of the seeds.
 In fact, this environment is simulated in a method known as “stratification”.
 Stratification is a process in which seeds are subjected to cold and moist conditions to “pre-treat” them.
 This cold environment ends the seed’s dormancy, and triggers germination.
 The length of time varies by species, and climate.

 You can help the process along by giving the soil proper fertilization.
-The recommendation is once a month with 10-10-10 NKP fertilizer, from early spring till mid-summer, when the first phase of soil warming starts to set in.
+The recommendation is once a month with a (#affiliatelink) 10-10-10 NKP fertilizer, from early spring till mid-summer, when the first phase of soil warming starts to set in.
 For indoor bonsai, this whole process can be controlled much better with artificial heating.
 The soil should be kept moist; not wet (wet soil is fatal for almost all types of plants).

 Sow the seeds in the bonsai container filled with good soil (and good drainage), and then monitor periodically.
 How deep should you plant them?
 Plant them about half to a quarter of an inch beneath the soil surface.
 Use a moisture gauge (thermometer-like device) to measure water content in the soil.